- Set up the Optimizely for Jira integration

 If Personal settings is not listed as an option when you click your avatar, you can find the toggle switch under Profile instead.

 To learn more about the new Jira issue view, just click here.

 There are two ways to verify your integration is working as expected.
 Navigate to Setting > Integrations and find the project integration settings for Jira.
 These should indicate that integration is switched on and connected with a Jira tenant URL.

-Alternately, if you see the option to link or unlink Jira issues to feature flags in the Features dashboard as shown in the section above, your integration is working correctly.
+Alternately, if you see the option to link or unlink Jira issues to feature flags in the Experiments, Ideas or Features dashboards, your integration is working correctly.

 If it turns out that your integration isn't working as expected, make sure your Jira administrator has installed the Optimizely for Jira add-on before trying to authenticate from Optimizely.
 This has to be added on the Jira side before any authentication attempts are made.

-Sometimes, the project settings show that Jira integration is enabled, but the option to link issues from the Features dashboard is not available.
+Sometimes, the project settings show that Jira integration is enabled, but the option to link issues from the Experiments, Ideas or Features dashboards is not available.
 This means the user has not been properly authenticated.
 On the Atlassian oAuth page, be sure to select the same Jira tenant URL that is listed in the Optimizely project settings.

 If you can't see the Releases section on the right side of your Jira issues, first make sure that New Jira Issue View is switched on in your Jira profile settings.
 If that doesn't work, check with your Jira administrator that the Optimizely for Jira app is installed in your Jira instance.

 A Jira issue doesn't show up in Search